dgaydukov/cert-ocpjp11/files/ocpjp11.md

 card table - map with reference from old gen into youngGen.
 The reason since most objects die young, so minor gc only do gc for youngGen.
 But how can we know if some oldGen has reference into youngGen.
 So for this we use special map - card table One downside of CMS is that it doesn't run compaction.
 So use if you don't need compaction or you are fine to run once in a while major GC, in this case CMS will rebuild objects and defrarment your heap memory
+So your memory would be like swiss cheese with many holes, if you combine it, looks like you have lots of memory, yet if you try to allocate big array you may fail with OutOfMemory error.
+So G1 in this regard is more advanced one.
+Cause after some time (days, weeks, months) you will hit a case when all your memory riddled.
 --this one doesn't split heap into new/old-gen
 * `-XX:+UseG1GC` (default since java9) - garbage first approach, divide heap into many equal-sized regions, first check regions with less live objects
     * string deduplication - g1  can find duplicate strings and point all of them into single object